snowplow-archive/snowplow.github.com/_posts/2015-01-18-modeling-events-through-entity-snapshotting.md

 <h2><a name="entities">1.
 Introducing entities</a></h2>
 </div>

 What is an entity?
 In event modeling terms, an entity is a thing or object which is somehow _relevant to_ the event that we are observing.
-For example, in the sentence "I watched Interstellar at my local theatre", myself, the movie and the movie theatre are all entities.
+For example, in the sentence "I watched Gravity at my local theatre", myself, the movie and the movie theatre are all entities:

+![img-entities] [img-entities]

 We use the word "entity" because the word "object" is too loaded - it has too many connotations from Object-Oriented Programming (OOP), and it also has a separate grammatical meaning in terms of the "subject" of a verb versus the "object" of a verb.

-ADD DIAGRAM

 Entities are everywhere in software.
 MySQL tables, backbone.js models, Protocol Buffers, JSONs, Plain Old Java Objects, XML documents, Haskell records - as programmers we spend an inordinate amount of time working with the entities that matter to our systems.
 It is no coincidence that these entities play a huge role in the events which occur in and around our software too.